2026 Farm Share

 fields, animals, or anything else going on at the farm.

-8. Farm pick-up only: farm pick-up is Saturday from 9am - 3:00 pm, however, your share will be stored in walk-in #2 cooler until Monday morning, thus allowing you the flexibility to pick-up anytime Saturday or Sunday.
-However, after 3:00 pm Saturday, pick-up is selfservice only.
-Boxes are typically packed by 5:00 pm Friday, allowing you to pick up that evening, until 6:00 pm, as well.
+Farm pick-up only: farm pick-up is Saturday from 9am - 3:00 pm, however, your share will be stored in our walk-in cooler until Monday mid-morning, thus allowing you the flexibility to pick-up beginning Friday after 5:00 pm until Sunday evening or first thing Monday morning.
+However, after 3:00 pm Saturday, pick-up is self-service only.
+In general, we ask you not pick up shares after 9:00 pm.
+Please communicate with us if you are out of town and would like to pick up your box outside of those time frames.

 RVA Pick-Up

-1. Pick-up is Tuesday at the Bird House Farmer’s market.
+Pick-up is Tuesday at the Bird House Farmer’s market.
 Pick up hours for the majority of the season are: 3:00 -6:30 pm.
 These are the hours while the market operates in-person.
 After Thanksgiving, Bird House switches to an online only market and the pick-up hours change to: 4:00 - 6:00 pm.
+The location will slightly change as well and we will communicate that with you!

-3. Let the delivery coordinator know when you arrive and they will get your share.
+Let the delivery coordinator know when you arrive, they will can assist with your share and please initial the pick up roster.

 Communication